Gladiator07/Gladiator07/README.md

 - **[SetFit: Efficient Few-Shot Learning Without Prompts](https://wandb.ai/gladiator/SetFit/reports/SetFit-Efficient-Few-Shot-Learning-Without-Prompts--VmlldzozMDUyMzk2)** - this report dives into HuggingFace, Intel Labs, and UKP Lab's recent paper on Efficient Few-Shot Learning Without Prompts.
 SetFit exceeds prior methods in accuracy and efficiency with just 8 labeled samples.
 - **[Is PyTorch 2.0 Faster Than PyTorch 1.13?](https://wandb.ai/gladiator/PyTorch%202.0%20Benchmarks%20v2/reports/Is-PyTorch-2-0-Faster-Than-PyTorch-1-13---VmlldzozNDA2MDQz)** - this report compares the PyTorch 1.3 and the newly announced PyTorch 2.0, with it's highlight being the torch.compile mode which provides significant speed gains .
 - **[BLIP-2: A new Visual Language Model by Salesforce](https://wandb.ai/gladiator/BLIP-2/reports/BLIP-2-A-new-Visual-Language-Model-by-Salesforce--VmlldzozNjM0NjYz)** - this reports explores BLIP-2, a new Vision Language Model by Salesforce which beats the previous state-of-the-art Flamingo on various multimodal tasks.
+- **[Building a Q&A Bot for Weights & Biases' Gradient Dissent Podcast using LangChain and OpenAI](https://wandb.ai/gladiator/gradient_dissent_qabot/reports/Building-a-Q-A-Bot-for-Weights-Biases-Gradient-Dissent-Podcast--Vmlldzo0MTcyMDQz)** - in this article, we explore how to utilize OpenAI's ChatGPT and LangChain to build a Question-Answering bot for Weights & Biases' podcast series, Gradient Dissent.
 ---

 ## 💪 Currently working on